larseggert/moderation/draft-ecahc-moderation.md

 decisions (see {{appeals}}), the IETF Chair SHOULD NOT appoint a moderator who is serving on the IESG or IAB.
-Individuals serving on other bodies to which the NomCom appoints members, such as the IETF Trust or the LLC Board, as well as LLC staff and contractors SHOULD also be excluded from serving on the moderator team.
-If a moderator is assuming any such role, they SHOULD step down from the moderator team soon after.
+Individuals serving on other bodies to which the NomCom appoints members, such as the IETF Trust or the LLC Board, as well as LLC staff and contractors SHALL also be excluded from serving on the moderator team.
+If a moderator is assuming any such role, they SHALL step down from the moderator team soon after.

 ## Appeals {#appeals}